Choose your settings

 How much do you need for a down payment?

-A down payment is the amount you pay up front when buying a home.
-You can't get a mortgage, which covers the rest of the purchase, without making a down payment.
+The down payment is the amount you pay up front when you buy a home.
+You can’t get a mortgage, which covers the rest of the purchase, without making a down payment.

 Example: How to calculate a down payment